 However, the more complicated the email, the more time writing up an email brief will take—and the more time and pain the email brief could potentially save you.

-We recommend a 4-step Email Brief and Planning Process, with each step flowing into the next.
-However, only Step 1 is critical to the conception stage of email creation.
-Steps 2 and 3 get more into copywriting, and Step 4 into email design.
-Take it as far as makes sense for your particular organization and process.
+We recommend a four-step email brief and planning process.
+Only Step 1 is critical to the conception stage of email creation.
+Steps 2 and 3 get more into copywriting, and Step 4 gets into email design.
+Take it as far as makes sense for your organization and process.

-Answer these key questions.
-If you can’t answer one of them, it’s best not to proceed with creating the email just yet until you can re-connect with your team and get the answers to these crucial questions.
+To get to the heart of your email, you must answer these eight, key questions.
+If you can’t answer one of them, it’s best not to proceed with the email until you reconnect with your team and get the answers to these crucial questions.

-WHAT action do you want those subscribers to take?
-Make a purchase or donation?
+This is basically the goal of your email.
+Do you want people to make a purchase or donation?
 Register for an event?
 Use a hashtag on social media?

-Can you want your subscribers to take more than one action?
-Sure, but understand that you might be diluting the messaging of your email.
-Emails that have one very clear primary call-to-action tend to do better.
-Secondary CTAs have their place, but the hierarchy of the email should make it clear what action you most want the subscriber to take.
+Emails that have one very clear primary call-to-action (CTA) tend to do better.
+But can you have more than one CTA?
+Sure, but understand that you might be diluting your email’s message.
+Secondary CTAs have their place, but the hierarchy of the email should make it clear what action you most want your subscribers to take.

 Try to determine what messaging will be the most effective in getting the recipients of your email to take the desired action.
 Not sure?
 Perhaps an A/B test is in order.

-Timing is a critical element.
+Timing is critical.
 If your subscribers need forewarning in order to take advantage of your CTA—as they would to plan to attend a concert or a webinar—then send the email well ahead of time.
 On the other hand, if they expect it immediately—such as a password reset email or purchase confirmation email—then send it ASAP.

-For example, sending an email on the weekend or outside of business hours during the workweek is likely to significantly shift your email opens from desktop and webmail clients to mobile devices.
+There are several factors that can affect the open environments for your emails.
+For example, sending an email on the weekend or outside of business hours during the workweek is likely to significantly shift your email opens from desktop apps or webmail clients to mobile devices.

 See where your subscribers open and if they read, skimmed, or deleted your email.
 Track forwards and prints, compare engagement by device, and more.
 Then, use these insights to power your segmentation.

-This is the most important question you’ll answer, because how you answer it may change how you answer all the other questions in your email brief.
-Also, if the email team and business stakeholders are measuring the success of a particular email differently, then you have a major disconnect that’s not going to end well.
+This is the most important question you’ll answer because how you answer it may change how you answer all the other questions in your email brief.
+Also, if your email team and business stakeholders are measuring the success of a particular email differently, then you may want to reconvene on your overarching strategy and goals.

-Often an email idea is inspired by an email that someone on your team saw or by a blog post or report that they read.
-If that background content would be helpful to your copywriter, designer, developer, or stakeholders, then make sure you include it as part of your email brief.
+Often, email inspiration comes from another email blog post, or report that your team member saw.
+Include any references or supporting content if you think it could be helpful for your copywriter, designer, developer, or stakeholders.
+Then, make sure you include it as part of your email brief.

-In this handy email brief workbook, we guide you through the process of creating a high-performing email—from setting your goals to defining your inbox strategy to laying out your design.
+Overwhelmed?
+Don’t be.
+Our quick email brief worksheet sums this all up and guides you through the process of creating a high-performing email—from setting your goals to defining your inbox strategy to laying out your design.

-Most of the time, if not all of the time, you will want your from name to be your brand name, since that’s the name your subscribers will be the most familiar with.
+Most of the time—if not all of the time—you’ll want your from name to be your brand name, since that’s the name your subscribers will be the most familiar with.
 If you feel strongly about using a salesperson’s name or your CEO’s name, ask yourself: Why do I think that name would be more likely to generate engagement?